voiio/voiio.github.io/product_development.md

 All work that is done in either product, design or engineering should be reflected on the board.
 Stakeholders may have tickets on the board too.

-### New feature tickets

-The requirements engineering and conception of new features is owned by the product and design team.

-### Growth opportunity

-Anything that can help a department (not only product related) to improve their performance and the performance of our business.

-Growth opportunities should align with our long term product vision.

-Depending on the complexity those opportunities might be developed in small increments prioritizing value delivery.

 ### OKR initiatives

 Strategic initiatives developed with a department and prioritized in close coordination with an objective owner.
 Those initiatives could be features and also research tasks, surveys, content work and more.